-It was the beginning of walk to art New York, which explored the cultural life of Brooklyn, Long Island City and Manhattan, every year until 2013.
+It was the beginning of walk to art New York, which explored the cultural life of Brooklyn, Long Island City and Manhattan, every year until 2013, now returning in 2016, when walk to art turns 10.
 Bernadette shared remarkable moments of these tours on the walk to art blog and participants left their impressions in the testimonials section.

-In 2011 and 2013, she decided to take art lovers to another special destination: Venice.
+In 2011 and 2013 (and now in October 2015), she decided to take art lovers to another special destination: Venice.
 The reason?
 Italy's La Biennale di Venezia, not only the most important and prestigious event on the international arts calendar, but also the oldest and largest established biennale in the world.

-walk to art Venice had an irresistible recipe: afternoons of art (covering the Giardini, Arsenale, pavilions and various locations hidden in opulent Venetian buildings), wine and gourmet treats.
-Read all about it (2015 details to be announced) on the walk to art blog.
+walk to art Venice has an irresistible recipe: afternoons of art (covering the Giardini, Arsenale, pavilions and various locations hidden in opulent Venetian buildings), wine and gourmet treats.
+Read all about it on the walk to art blog.

 Meet the Makers – In 2006, also in New York, Bernadette discovered TOAST.
 TOAST is a non-profit, artist-run corporation whose purpose is to support and promote the working artist of TriBeCa with innovative events designed to engage the public in an ongoing dialogue about the production, promotion and preservation of the arts.